 Place a stuffed animal next to baby on the changing table.
 Not only will it be a comforting sight, it’ll also give your little one something to focus on (and possibly distract them from what you’re doing down there).
 Even better, having an object to hold could help keep baby from wiggling around too much as you work out which tabs go in the front.

 You know a multi-pocketed diaper bag and foldable changing pad are absolute must-haves.
-But beyond their main purpose—keeping diapers, wipes, balm, and other changing essentials with you at all times—they also provide a sense of security for baby.
-The familiar pattern and feel of the changing pad can be a cue for babies in a public restroom, letting him know that even if the place may look different, the diaper change will be the same.
+But beyond their main purpose—keeping diapers, wipes, balm and other changing essentials with you at all times—they also provide a sense of security for baby.
+The familiar pattern and feel of the changing pad can be a cue for babies in a public restroom, letting them know that even if the place may look different, the diaper change will be the same.

 It’s happened to the best of us: Just after you’ve removed the dirty diaper and are trying to fasten the new one, baby’s foot or fist lands right smack-dab in the middle of the dirty diaper.
 Ugh!
 Between a squirming baby and the confusing combination of tabs, sticky adhesives and elastic that doesn’t always fit properly, it can be a challenging maneuver to say the least.
 But patience is key: The calmer and more deliberate you are, the more at ease baby will be.

 Will you always treasure being up at 3 a.m. with a crying baby?
 No, and that’s perfectly fine.
 Not every moment should be treasured.
 But a diaper change is a chance to create shared trust, a time when you can look into baby’s eyes and let them know you’re there for them.
 Pretty soon you just might find yourself looking forward to these moments more than you ever thought possible.